Woodbois

 -

+[Externally verified] The company has provided 3/6 valid legal documents to Open Timber Portal on taxes, fees and royalties.
 Please note: Company scores on Open Timber Portal are updated daily.
-Visit the OTP website to review the company's current performance here: http://www.opentimberportal.org/operators.
+Visit the OTP website to review the company's current performance by clicking on the source link.

 -

-The company reports its whistleblowing procedure including how whistleblowers are protected in its latest integrity report.
+The company reports information on its whistleblowing procedure including how whistleblowers are protected.

 -